 Thomas Kessler, BGS, MA, MBA is the secretary of Shake the World Health.
 He also serves vocationally as Coordinator of the Peace & Justice Center of the Cedar Valley, a ministry of Cedar Falls Mennonite Church in Cedar Falls, Iowa.
 He is actively involved in a number of community organizations, including Cedar Valley Advocates for Immigrant and Refugee Rights, Cedar Valley Citizens for Undoing Racism, and the NAACP of Black Hawk County.
 Kessler is a Professor Emeritus of Library Services from the University of Northern Iowa, and continues to serve professionally as Treasurer and Executive Board member for the Iowa Library Association.

 President & Founder

 Cristina Woodhouse, MD, MPH is the founder and president of Shake the World Health.
 Born in Honduras and raised in Iowa, she first volunteered in El Porvenir, Honduras in 2010 with an organization now called Honduras Child Alliance.
 She ended up falling in love with the community of El Porvenir.
 She has since been back almost yearly and decided to turn her passion for global health and her love of El Porvenir into a public health organization.

 Cristina was one of the teachers of the first KIP program as well and describes the experience as immensely empowering for everyone.
 "The goal is to empower the community by teaching critical thinking and by showing that we each have the power to shape our own world."
-She is completing her three year medical residency with the Genesis-Quad Cities Family Medicine Program in Davenport, Iowa.
-She is also a member of the Iowa and American Academies of Family Medicine and the American Association of Public Health.
+She is a family medicine physician practicing in Marshalltown, Iowa.
+She is also a member of the Iowa and American Academies of Family Medicine.